- October 29, 2023

 - The developers are active and responsive, showing potential for future improvements and updates.

-- The game feels unfinished and is plagued by numerous bugs, including issues with robots getting stuck and a broken purchasing system.
+- The game feels unfinished and is plagued by numerous bugs, including robots getting stuck and a broken purchasing system.

-- Gameplay quickly becomes repetitive and lacks depth, with limited content and a shallow tech tree.
+- Gameplay quickly becomes repetitive and lacks depth, with a shallow tech tree and limited room design options.

-- The user interface is confusing and poorly designed, making it difficult to manage resources and navigate the game effectively.
+- The user interface is confusing, making it difficult to manage resources and understand key mechanics.

 “Gameplay is easy to pick up and the tutorial is comprehensive.”